cleverington/drupal-vm-workflow/README.md

 Once Vagrant finishes build the VM, Drupal needs to be installed for the various projects using the now headless Virtual Machine.

-The following directories have been copied over 'as-is' from
-> Note - This will eventually be updated to actually pull down the Source Code via Git, ensuring all work can be completed at any machine, anywhere.
+> Note - This migration / redesign automation tool requires retrieval of Source Code via Git, ensuring all work can be completed at any machine, anywhere.
-> It requires adding a specialized script (moody.sh or similar) into the /scripts/ folder to pull down a copy of the required content into the /development/, /redesign/, and /multisite (does not yet exist) directories prior to vagrant up.
+> It requires running a specialized script (moody-build.sh or similar) into the /scripts/ folder to pull down a copy of the required content into the /development/, /redesign/, and /multisite directories prior to vagrant up.
 > This script would then include all of the required commands, so instead of 'vagrant up', the VM would be created by running the script.

+>   Currently, however, Users must follow the commands as outlined, after installing required software .

-###  Tasks for moody-redesign.sh Script:
+###  Tasks for moody-build.sh Script:
 * Create the ~/moody-project directory, if none exists
 * Clone a copy of the grunt-redesign project, if it does not exist
 * Clone a copy of the drupal-vm project, if it does not exist
+* Allow the User to select between two tasks (Redesign Development or Migration Work), and then:
+  * Migration Work - Copy the config.yml file from /redesign/config-files/migration-config.yml to /drupalvm/config.yml for use in the VM
-* Copy the config.yml file from /redesign/config-files/config.yml to /drupalvm/config.yml for use in the VM
+  * Migration Work - Copy the config.yml file from /redesign/config-files/development-config.yml to /drupalvm/config.yml for use in the VM
+* Copy the Vagrantfile from /redesign/config-files/Vagrantfile to /drupalvm/Vagrantfile for use in the VM
 * Run vagrant up
 * Copy /var/www/redesign/settings-files/d6-multisite/*/local-settings.php to /var/www/d6/multisite/sites/*/local-settings.php
 * Copy /var/www/redesign/settings-files/d6/*/local-settings.php to /var/www/d6/*/sites/*/local-settings.php
 * Copy /var/www/redesign/settings-files/d7/*/local-settings.php to /var/www/d7/*/sites/*/local-settings.php

 ###  To Access the VM: